twotwentyseven/handbook/orgchart.md

 * Setting an annual roadmap and following through

 Eric also serves as the project management team lead and design co team lead with Nathan.

-## Rich, frontend team lead

-Rich has been with twotwentyseven since 2018 and moved into a team lead role in 2020.
-He's a brilliant self-starter who can pick up something and figure it out just about as quick as Nathan.

-He's chiefly responsible for:
-* Anything you see in the [team lead responsibilities](https://github.com/twotwentyseven/handbook/blob/master/team-lead-responsibilities.md).